actions/importer-labs/azure_devops/valet-configure-lab.md

 # Configure Valet to work with GitLab
-In this lab, you will use the Valet `configure` command to set up the required information to communicate with the Azure DevOps and GitHub instances.
-The `configure` command can be used for all of the supported providers, in this lab we will be focusing on Azure DevOps.
+In this lab, we will use the Valet `configure` command to set up the required information to communicate with Azure DevOps and GitHub.
+The `configure` command can be used for all of the supported providers, but in this lab we will be focusing on Azure DevOps.
 - [Prerequisites](#prerequisites)
 - [Configuring Valet](#configuring-valet)
 - [Verify Valet Works](#verify-valet-works)